Agile Practices for Waterfall Teams

 - Frequent Review/Demos – Frequent reviews / demos allow the team to better absorb customer feedback and respond to change.
 In addition, they increase customer satisfaction by giving customers greater involvement in the product.
 Waterfall teams can set frequent checkpoints with key stakeholders to get the same benefits very similarly to Iteration/Sprint end reviews.

-- Use of Wireframes for UI Design – Wireframes is a white board exercise to outline the user interface (UI) structure in a simple manner so the team and the customer can brainstorm and develop a common understanding of UI without investing lot of time and resources creating UIs that users may not like.
+- Using Wireframes for UI Design – Wireframes is a white board exercise to outline the user interface (UI) structure in a simple manner so the team and the customer can brainstorm and develop a common understanding of UI without investing lot of time and resources creating UIs that users may not like.
 Waterfall teams can utilize wireframes for better UI design without changing their waterfall process.

-- Visualize Work through Kanban Board(s) – Kanban Boards are visual representations of workflow using a physical or digital board with columns and swimlanes.
+- Visualizing Work through Kanban Board(s) – Kanban Boards are visual representations of workflow using a physical or digital board with columns and swimlanes.
 Waterfall teams can utilize Kanban board to visualize their work, identify and resolve bottlenecks quickly to maintain a smooth workflow.

-- Limit Work in Progress (WIP) – Teams operating at maximum capacity work slowly, like cars stuck in a traffic jam.
+- Limiting Work in Progress (WIP) – Teams operating at maximum capacity work slowly, like cars stuck in a traffic jam.
 By limiting WIP, agile and waterfall teams can develop a sustainable flow that keeps them at optimum productivity levels.

-- Customer Involvement Throughout the Project – Engaging customers more frequently increases their satisfaction, lets the team stay ahead of changes, and results in more relevant project deliverables.
+- Involving Customer Throughout the Project – Engaging customers more frequently increases their satisfaction, lets the team stay ahead of changes, and results in more relevant project deliverables.
 All teams, whether agile or waterfall, should engage the customer regularly.

 Adopting any of these agile practices may not transform a waterfall team to Agile but will greatly improve their agility and help them improve their project delivery outcomes.
 Over the following months, we will elaborate more on each practice and how it can be adapted to waterfall teams.